common-voice/common-voice/CONTRIBUTING.md

 Migrations are always run when the server is started.

-#### Localizing Strings
+#### Making Strings localizable
-We're using fluent to localize strings.
+We're using [Fluent](http://projectfluent.org/) to localize strings.
 You can find examples all over the frontend code.
+Strings that appear in the [english message files](https://github.com/mozilla/voice-web/tree/master/web/locales/en), can then be translated on [Pontoon](https://pontoon.mozilla.org/projects/common-voice/).
 Some things to note:
 - When **adding new strings**, make sure that no similar strings already exist.
 If so, reuse those, so that translators don't have unnecessary extra work
  - When **modifying existing string ids**, make sure to also rename them in the `*.ftl` files of all the other locales